micdal/hello-world/README.md

 # hello-world
-Tutorial repository

-These are the changes for the readme-edits branch.
+Changes done in the scond branch.